As U.S. withdraws, top general warns on Islamic State threat in Syria

 The report, citing information from U.S. Central Command, said Islamic State would portray the withdrawal as a “victory” and conduct attacks on American personnel during the pullout process.

-Last week, U.S. intelligence chiefs also broke with the president, saying Islamic State would continue to pursue attacks from Syria, as well as Iraq, against regional and Western adversaries, including the United States.
+It said the group was interested in attacking aviation and using chemical, biological, radiological and nuclear materials and that there were up to 18,000 Islamic State militants in Iraq and Syria, including up to 3,000 foreign fighters.

-The Tampa, Florida-based Central Command oversees U.S. troops across the Middle East, including Iraq and Syria, as well as in Afghanistan, where Trump wants to strike a peace deal with Taliban insurgents to end the more than 17-year-old war.
+“Foreign terrorist fighters leaving the conflict zone, or prior returnees becoming active again on release from prison or for other reasons, will increase the threat,” the report warned.
+“Radicalized women and traumatized minors may also pose a serious threat.”

-Reporting by Phil Stewart and Idrees Ali; additional reporting by Steve Holland; Editing by Jonathan Oatis and David Gregorio
+Reporting by Phil Stewart and Idrees Ali; additional reporting by Michelle Nichols and Steve Holland; Editing by David Gregorio and James Dalgleish